Skip to content

 Applications of Pencil Sketch Effects

 This pencil sketch effect is more than just a fun transformation.
-It has practical applications in mobile photography apps, digital portfolios, educational projects, and even in automated image editing pipelines.
+It has practical applications in mobile photography apps, digital portfolios, and even in automated image editing pipelines.

 With some enhancements, this script can be integrated into a user interface, used for batch processing multiple images, or extended to apply other effects like color sketches or cartoon filters.